 The name North Skelton for some reason stuck.

-The manual labour involved in those days must have been enormous as the number of convictions of "Shaft sinkers" and "labourerer" identified on this webpage suggests.
+The manual labour involved in those days must have been enormous as the number of convictions of "Shaft sinkers" identified on this webpage suggests.

 Where all these workers lived at that time is not known.

 Taking in lodgers, became the norm and continued throughout much of the Victorian age as the censuses show.

 Even some families of 10+ in 2 bedroom terraced houses made room for a paying Miner.